Writing Tests

 - Add testIDs to make components easier to find in tests

-- Create interaction tests that simulate user behavior
+- Create interaction tests that simulate user behaviour

-- Use mock functions to verify component behavior
+- Use mock functions to verify component behaviour

 - Apply best practices for writing effective tests